jorgebucaran/hyperapp/README.md

 ### Hydration

 Hyperapp will try to hydrate child nodes instead of throwing away your server-side rendered content.
 Hydration recycles existing DOM (usually from server-side rendering) rather than create new elements.

+Hyperapp works transparently with SSR and pre-rendered HTML, enabling SEO optimization and improving your sites time-to-interactive.
+The process consists of serving a fully pre-rendered page together with your application.

+Then instead of throwing away the server-rendered markdown, we'll turn your DOM nodes into an interactive application.

+{{Hyperapp expects that the rendered content is identical between the server and the client.
+It can patch up differences in text content, but you should treat mismatches as bugs and fix them.
+In development mode, Hyperapp warns about mismatches during hydration.
+There are no guarantees that attribute differences will be patched up in case of mismatches.
+This is important for performance reasons because in most apps, mismatches are rare, and so validating all markup would be prohibitively expensive.}}

 ### Navigation